Battle.net: Battle.net 2.0 (2009–2013)

-Blizzard Battle.net Desktop App
+Desktop and Mobile Apps (2013–2017)

 In August 2013, Blizzard Entertainment released an open beta for the Battle.net Launcher.
 The launcher is a desktop application that allows players to purchase, install and patch their games, and provides access to the friends list and messaging.
 It also provides access to some account management and game services.
 Blizzard launches its own cross-game voice chat service in October 2016.
 Blizzard Voice is integrated into the Battle.net application.

 In February 2017, Blizzard introduced the ability to obtain Blizzard storefront credit by trading in "WoW Tokens" from World of Warcraft, bought through the use of in-game gold and initially used as a means of trading credits between players of World of Warcraft.
 These credits could be used to purchase other Blizzard games or content, such as card packs for Hearthstone or loot boxes for Overwatch.

-The Windows version of Destiny 2, developed by Bungie and published by corporate sibling of Blizzard Entertainment, Activision, was exclusively sold and launched through the Battle.net on its Windows release on October 24, 2017 as well as used to support the game's matchmaking capabilities, making it the first non-Blizzard game supported by the launcher.
+The Windows version of Destiny 2, developed by Bungie and published by the corporate sibling of Blizzard Entertainment, Activision, was exclusively sold and launched through the Battle.net on its Windows release on October 24, 2017 as well as used to support the game's matchmaking capabilities, making it the first non-Blizzard game supported by the launcher.
 Blizzard affirmed that players can use gold farming in World of Warcraft to generate credit towards their Blizzard account that they can use towards purchase of Destiny 2.
 Blizzard said that they are also "potentially evaluating needs or opportunities for future Activision games" to be supported by the Battle.net; with Call of Duty: Black Ops 4, scheduled for release in late 2018, as its second title for the service.
 Blizzard said it does not plan to extend similar support to other third-parties, fearing it would weaken their quality control with the product.

 Destiny 2 was removed from Battle.net on October 1, 2019, after Bungie and Activision amicably terminated the publishing deal, with Bungie transitioning players to use Steam instead after that date.

 A major user interface update for Battle.net was issued in January 2021, aimed to provide better visibility of news and a user's friends list, accessibility features, and navigation features.

-Blizzard Battle.net Mobile App

 In September 2017, Blizzard Entertainment released Battle.net application for Android and iOS.
 The app provides simple social networking features with a user's friends on Battle.net, including accepting and sending friend invitations and chatting with friends.